 In 1906, Schwann issued an edition in modern notation, and I am absolutely flabbergasted to see them flagrantly contradict the Editio Vaticana rhythm:

-Astoundingly, the version by Dr. Francis Xavier Mathias also contradicts the official rhythm—although somebody has taken a pen and tried to “fix” the score to make it match Solesmes:
+Dr. Franz Xaver Mathias (an Alsatian priest) was organist at Strasburg Cathedral, where he founded in 1913 the “Saint Leo Institute for Church Music.”
+Astoundingly, the version by Father Mathias also contradicts the official rhythm—although somebody has taken a pen and tried to “fix” the score to make it match Solesmes:

 The version of the Editio Vaticana printed by the Vatican Press is (as we would expect) perfect and not surprising:

 The version by Father Karl Weinmann (1909) is quite crisp and clear.
 It was a brilliant idea to place the chant on five lines, but seems to have been abandoned when the Vatican started “cracking down” on publishers who altered the note shapes.
 (Father Weinmann modified difficult-looking neumes, making them easier for beginners to read.)

 This next example took me by surprise!
 Max Springer (an organist associated with Beuron Abbey) contradicts the official rhythm.
 I really have no idea why Springer does this, unless he was following Wagner’s lead: